SpareCores/sc-www/src/assets/articles/upcloud-servers.md

 In general, when considering the older generation Zen CPUs, the SCore values are not the strongest in the competition.
 However, the Cloud Native plans offer a very good performance/price ratio, especially in PassMark workloads, such as encryption or compression, or some memory read operations.

-It's also important to highlight that all UpCloud plans come with dedicated CPU cores, meaning the cores are not shared with other virtual machines.
-They are not limited by boost credits, and the reported virtual processor cores represent actual physical cores, not hyper-threaded logical cores, which is a significant advantage compared to Intel-based cloud servers.
 As a quick example, here's a comparison of UpCloud's 4-vCPU Cloud Native plan with four generations of 4-vCPU AWS servers with mixed Intel and ARM CPUs:

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"